0phoff/LedDotMatrix/README.md

 <img alt="LED DOT MATRIX" src="./logo.svg" width="100%">

-C++ library for driving a LED Dot Matrix with MAX7219 chip through SPI.
+C++ library for driving a LED Dot Matrix with MAX7219 ICs through SPI.

 This library provides some abstractions around the linux spidev, in order to drive a dot matrix through a (series of) MAX7219 IC(s).
 Check out `test/main.cpp` for a quick primer on how to use the library.